Pittocaulon praecox: Description

 It is a deciduous shrub or small tree up to 4 meters high.
 Its succulent, erect, light gray stems fork like a candelabrum.
 The glabrous leaves, cordate at the base, are grouped at the upper end of the branches, with petioles up to 17.5 cm long.
 The entire margins have 5 to 8 acuminate lobes.
 The inflorescences are grouped into five or six ligule that simulate yellow petals.
 The fruit is less than 1 cm long and is a dry cylindrical or clavate achene with a pappus of white bristles.

 Distribution

 It is a plant native to the semi-arid and temperate zones of central and southern Mexico.
 Its short roots allow it to grow on thin and uneven soils.
 In particular, it has found a niche thriving on deposits of extrusive igneous material, such as the Nealtican malpaís and the Pedregal de San Ángel (Coyoacán, Mexico City).
-The proliferation of Pittocaulon praecox in the Pedregal de San Ángel has been such that its xerophytic ecosystem It is usually classified as "matorral de palo loco".
+The proliferation of Pittocaulon praecox in the Pedregal de San Ángel has been such that its xerophytic ecosystem is usually classified as "matorral de palo loco".